 NO ONE has taught us – Why we do not disclose the names of our teachers

-An example of one of these commando units was the DAB NARESUAN, a 16th century military unit.
-Chr. on the order of King Naresuan, which consisted of Pahuyuth swordsmen and was asked to protect the country in case of an invasion and carry out covert operations.
-Other free warrior units are said to have appeared like ghosts out of nowhere during battles, fulfilled their respective missions and then returned to their home villages.
-To this day no one knows where they came from, who they were or from whom they learned how to fight.
+An example of one of these commando units was the DAAB NARESUAN, a swordsman unit established in the 16th century AD.
+It was formed on the orders of King Naresuan and consisted of Pahuyuth swordsmen who were asked to protect the country in the event of an invasion and to carry out covert operations.
+Other Free-Warrior units appeared like ghosts from nowhere in battles, fulfilled their respective missions and then returned to their home villages.
+Until today nobody knows where they came from, who they were or from whom they had learned how to fight.

-Wise and prudent rulers such as the aforementioned King Naresuan and others were well aware of the enormous value of the free warriors as paramilitary guerrilla troops.
-With the help of the ancient free warriors, they won countless battles, successfully fought invaders from all directions and formed entire kingdoms.
-In return, they let the Free-Fighters go in peace and freedom, thus assuring their continued loyalty.
+Wise and prudent rulers such as the aforementioned King Naresuan and others were well aware of the enormous value of the Free-Warriors as paramilitary guerrilla fighting forces.
+With the help of the ancient Free-Warriors, they won countless battles, successfully fought invaders from all directions and formed entire kingdoms.
+In return, they let the Free-Warriors go in peace and freedom, thus assuring themselves of their continued loyalty.

-This loyalty only ended with the execution of King Tak Sin and 200 of his loyal Pahuyuth free warriors in 1782 AD.
-For fear of political persecution, the surviving free warriors withdrew from the public and went underground.
-The knowledge about the existence of the ancient free warriors was erased from the history books.
+This loyal relationship only ended with the execution of King Tak Sin and 200 of the Pahuyuth Free-Warriors loyal to him in 1782 A.D.
+For fear of political persecution, the surviving Free-Warriors withdrew from the public eye and went underground.
+The knowledge about the existence of the ancient Free-Warriors was erased from the history books.

-Just like members of modern special forces, all these asymmetrically operating guerrilla warriors had to hide their true identities, which is why they took on fictitious names or call signs during their operations.
-This life-prolonging “tradition of discretion” is continued in the Pahuyuth community until today – but with a slightly different goal than fulfilling clandestine operations.
+Just like members of modern special units, all these asymmetrically operating guerrilla warriors had to hide their true identity, which is why they used to assume fictitious names or call signs during their operations.
+This life-prolonging “tradition of discretion” is continued in the Pahuyuth community until today – but with a slightly different goal than clandestine operations.

 Then as now, members of special forces do not reveal their identity.

-With the admission as a Pahuyuth student into the college of practitioners and the entrance into the beginner level of Pahuyuth (green belt) Pahuyuth students receive an own fantasy name or warrior name from their fellow students.
-Mostly these names derive from fictional characters from the pop culture or personalities of contemporary history, who are said to have similar characteristics as the respective student.
+Upon acceptance as a Pahuyuth student into the College of Graduates and entry into the learning level of Pahuyuth (green belt), students then receive a given warrior-name from their fellow students under which they henceforth are known.
+Most of them are fictional characters from pop culture or personalities from contemporary history, who are said to have similar character traits as the respective student.

-Given warrior names are seldom flattering, but they almost always meet the individual character of the owner.
-They purpose is to stimulate reflection on one’s own personality and thus promote personality development.
+Given Warrior-Names are rarely flattering, but almost always meet the individual character of the wearer.
+They are intended to stimulate reflection on one’s own personality and thus promote personal development.

-Since the character of a person can change or a new aspect can emerge, another name can be given in later examinations (white belt and black belt).
-In many cases members of Pahuyuth are known to each other exclusively under their warrior names.
+Since the character of a person can change or a new aspect can come to light, a different name can also be given in later exams (white belt and black belt).
+In many cases members of Pahuyuth are known to each other exclusively under their Warrior-Names.

 The tradition of the warrior names was taken over into the modern age and nowadays serves mainly educational purposes.

-With the entrance into the teaching level of Pahuyuth (starting with blue belt) Pahuyuth practitioners lose their student status and also their given warrior name.
-From now on they either known as nameless warriors within the Pahuyuth community or they choose one or more warrior names for themselves, which traditionally often refer to ghosts or vengeful spirits.
+When entering the teaching level of Pahuyuth (starting with blue belt), practitioners of Pahuyuth lose their student status and also their given Warrior-Name.
+From now on they are known within the Pahuyuth community either as nameless wariors, or they choose one or more Warrior-Names for themselves, which traditionally often refer to evil spirits or spirits of revenge.

-The background of this tradition is on the one hand based on the renunciation of worldly life (the student status).
-On the other hand, it is about the fact that members of the teaching level have to define themselves as warriors at every moment, which is to be understood especially for prospective teachers (blue belt) as a hint to deal with their own status and the resulting responsibility as warriors and as human beings in order to promote their personal self-discovery and self-knowledge.
+The background of this tradition is on the one hand based on the idea of letting go the worldly life (the student status).
+On the other hand it is about the fact that members of the teaching level have to define themselves in every moment independently as warriors, which is to be understood in particular for prospective teachers (

 Furthermore, members of the teaching level are no longer assumed to be “living” (active) fighters who strive for victories and recognition.
-Instead, the symbolic knowledge transfer of a “spirit from a bygone era” now moves into focus, which is why the real names of teachers in Pahuyuth are neverpublished or brought to the fore.
+Instead, now the symbolic knowledge transfer from a “spirit from the past time” comes into focus, which is why the real names of teachers in Pahuyuth are never published or brought to the fore.

-Just like the given warrior name, the self-chosen warrior name traditionally serves to protect an inactive person from persecution or hunts.
-By the way, this applies to both the analogue and the digital world of the 21st century.
+Just like the given name, the self-chosen name traditionally serves to protect an inactive person from persecution or hunts.
+By the way, this applies to both the analog and the digital world of the 21st century.

 “I am no one.
 I come from nowhere and I go into nowhere.
-I was taught by no one and I help someone to become no one.”
+I was taught by no one and I help someone become a no one.”

-Social hierarchy and the associated obedience to authority or the subjugation of the individual in favour of retaining power are an integral part of Thai culture and explicitly NOT that of Pahuyuth.
-The Pahuyuth free warriors have always striven for individual freedom and equality among people, which is in contrast to most Southeast Asian cultures.
+Social hierarchy and the associated obedience to authority or the subjugation of the individual in favor of retaining power are an integral part of Thai culture and explicitly NOT that of Pahuyuth.

-There is indeed also in the Thai culture the use of nicknames.
-In contrast to the warrior names of Pahuyuth, however, these are limited to very simple and catchy terms that make everyday life easier.
-The fighter names of Muay Thai fighters are again the names of the boxing stables they come from and for which they earn money in the ring.
-This can also be seen as a signs of non-freedom and serfdom.
+The Fighter-Names of Muay Thai fighters are again the names of the boxing stables they come from and for which they earn money in the ring.
+This can be seen as a sign of unfreedom up to serfdom.

-At this point we would like to emphasize that we (Pahuyuth) have nothing against Thai culture or the inhabitants of this country in principle.
-We only want to point out the differences to the Pahuyuth culture.
+At this point we would like to emphasize that we (Pahuyuth) in principle have nothing against Thai culture or the inhabitants of this country.
+We only want to point out the differences to the culture of Pahuyuth.